-The next 3 pictures are from our friend Bill, who bought an oven made by the class last year.
+These 3 pictures are from our friend Bill, who bought the earth pizza oven made by the class last year.
 He loves it so much and decided to join our class this year so he can build another one!

-Bill has been using the earth pizza oven almost once a week for a year now.
+Bill has been using his DIY wood fired pizza oven almost once a week for a year now.
 I asked him to share what are his favorite things to make, here’s what Bill said-

 “Here are a few shots of a fun Sunday bake.
 3.5 hr fire, coals burned out and got 900 F dropping to 600 after coals out.
 Baked pizza, bread at 500 F then cooled to 400 F and did the bean casserole and still the next day(24hrs) oven still at 250 F for any drying of fruit!!”